|HCC Site ID:||1137||Parish:||Hartley Wintney|

 |Access:||No Public Access||Ownership:||Private|

-Robert Schultz designed the Croft in 1900 for his friend, A W Pearce.
-The original garden also appears to be designed by him as the ‘garden rooms’ separated by hedges are in his style.
-This is shown on the 1911 O.S. map; most of the boundaries of the garden are planted with a mixture of deciduous and evergreen trees with a belt walk.
-To the south, west and north east of the house, there are a series of small gardens surrounded by hedges of mainly evergreen plantings; one contains an orchard; a larger garden to the north has a small building, possibly a summerhouse; and a pathway between an avenue of trees extending from the house to Thackham’s Lane.
+In 1900, Robert Schultz designed the Croft, now named Hartley Place, for his friend, A W Pearce.
+The original garden also appears to be designed by him, as the ‘garden rooms’ separated by hedges are in his style.
+David Ottewill, biographer of Schultz, believes this to be the case.
+Schultz’s design was shown in the 1911 Ordnance Survey (O.S) map; most of the boundaries of the garden are planted with a mixture of deciduous and evergreen trees with a belt walk; to the south, west and north east of the house there are a series of small gardens surrounded by hedges of mainly evergreen plantings, one contains an orchard; a larger garden to the north has a small building, the bothy, and a pathway between an avenue of trees extending from the house to Thackham’s Lane.
 This is one of three properties, which were designed by Schultz, after he and his friends had purchased 26 acres of land at Phoenix Green in 1899.